 There is an understandable level of public confusion about the difference between NLWA and the NLWP; they both involve the north London boroughs, have similar acronyms and both deal with waste.

 One of most common misconceptions is that NLWA is responsible for writing the NLWP.
 This is not the case.
 NLWA is one of a many parties being consulted as part of the process of developing the NLWP, and will continue to be consulted at all stages of the plan-making process but NLWA is not responsible for preparing or submitting the NLWP.

 Preparation of the NLWP is a planning matter and planning officers and members from each north London borough contribute to the NLWP in their role as planning authorities.

-NLWA’s proposal for the Edmonton EcoPark does not change the requirement on the boroughs as planning authorities to produce the NLWP.
+The NLWP takes account the North London Heat and Power Project.
+Construction of the North London Heat and Power Project does not change the requirement on the boroughs as planning authorities to produce the NLWP.